darktable-org/dtdocs/content/module-reference/utility-modules/lighttable/geotagging.md

 Import and apply GPX track data to a selection of images.

-A GPS receiver calculates its current position based on the information it receives from satellites and records it in a GPX file – together with the current date and time.
+A GPS receiver calculates its current position based on the information it receives from satellites and records it in a GPX file, together with the current date and time.
 The Exif data of the images also contains a time stamp defined by the camera settings.
 The _geotagging_ module takes the time stamp of the image, looks up the position in the GPX file at that time, and stores the appropriate coordinates (latitude/longitude/elevation) in its database and the image's XMP sidecar file.

 Two problems may occur during this process:
 - In contrast to GPS devices, most cameras don't record the time accurately.